arjudavid/leaflet-challenge/README.md

 The visualization should look something like the preceding map.

+---

-Part 2: Gather and Plot More Data (Optional)
+## Part 2: Gather and Plot More Data

 Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in this dataset and visualize it alongside your original data.
 Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates.

 This part was completely optional; and it was a nice challenge to complete by learning more about Java, HTML's, and the use of CSS's on them.